-Course Name JSC Seminar Course Number 0AVA501 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days SprC, FallABC by request Instructor Takahiro Waku, Satoshi Shimizu, Taku Yamaguchi, Junko Ohishi Overview Students must study the Japanese historical situations of sport policy in 2000's before chose seminars of Japan Sport Council.
-Students will actively participate in seminars and trainings organized by the JSC and learn through discussion and writing reports.
-Remarks Organized by Tsukuba.
-Identical to 0ATP031,01EH028.(Open until 2023) Course Type seminar Relation to Degree 1.
-General-propose competence: Management, Teamwork and Internationality Program Competences 2.
-Degree program competence: Global perspective and leadership that can be demonstrated in practice, Basic knowledge and practical skills in sports, physical education, and health and Communication and management skills for international contribution Course Objectives Students will be engaged in developing comprehensive understanding of sport (Learning Outcomes) policy and practice in Japan and initiatives of the JSC by learning at seminars , and trainings organized by the JSC Class Schedule Students will choose a seminar to participate according to their academic objectives.
+Course Name JSC Seminar Course Number 0AVA501 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days SprC, FallABC by request Instructor Takahiro Waku, Satoshi Shimizu, Taku Yamaguchi, Junko Ohishi Overview Students must study the Japanese historical situations of sport policy in Overview 2000's before chose seminars of Japan Sport Council.
+Students will actively participate in seminars and trainings organized by the JSC and learn through Remarks discussion and writing reports.
+Organized by Tsukuba.
+Reliatiks Course Type Identical to OATPO31.(Open until 2023) Relation to Degree General-propose competence: Management, Teamwork and Internationality Program Competences Degree program competence: Global perspective and leadership that can be Program competences demonstrated in practice, Basic knowledge and practical skills in sports, physical education, and health and Communication and management skills for Course Objectives international contribution Course Objectives Students will be engaged in developing comprehensive understanding of sport (Learning Outcomes) policy and practice in Japan and initiatives of the JSC by learning at seminars Class Cabadula and trainings organized by the JSC Class Schedule Students will choose a seminar to participate according to their academic objectives.
 Duration of the seminars can be one day to few days.
-Seminars: TBA Example of topics: Legacy of international sport event, Use of social media, Integrity of Sport, Athletes life style etc. Course Prerequisites Grading Philosophy Activity report 50%, External evaluation 50% Course Hours Research on the topic that you will work before and during the training.
+Seminars: TBA Example of topics: Legacy of international sport event, Use of social media, 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Integrity of Sport, Athletes life style etc. Course Prerequisites Activity report 50% External evaluation 50% Grading Philosophy Activity report 50%, External evaluation 50% Course Hours Research on the topic that you will work before and during the training.
 Breakdown and Out-of- This course is considered as one credit hour which requires all students to Class Learning complete 45 hours including lectures and out of class preparation.
-Textbooks, References, and Supplementary Materials Office Hours and No specific office hours are set up.
-Please let me know in advance if you Contact Information intend to come and see me.
-Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp Location: B611 Phone Number: 029-853-6370 Other(Behavioral Social interactions and engagements with the practioners related to the project expectations and are extreamly important for your academic and practical success in your field. points to note for students during coursework)
+Textbooks, References, and Supplementary Materials Office Hours and No appointio office house are set up.
+Discoo let we bear in advance if Office Hours and No specific office hours are set up.
+Please let me know in advance if you intend to come and see me.
+Contact Information Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp Location: B611 Other (Rehavioral Phone Number: 029-853-6370 Other (Behavioral Social interactions and engagements with the practioners related to the project expectations and are extreamly important for your academic and practical success in your field. points to note for students during coursework) Relation to Other